gvwilson/sensibleadventures/wrestler/wrestler.md

 I need a lot of power to do it---more than my people know how to control.
 When I read about how your shamans do magic..."
 He shrugged.
-"It was a sign."*
+"It was a sign."

-*"Traitor.
-You will be damned for this."*
+"Traitor.
+You will be damned for this."

-*He grinned.
+He grinned.
-"Actually, if this works, I'll be the one doing the damning.".*
+"Actually, if this works, I'll be the one doing the damning."

-*It took him two days to complete his pattern.
+It took him two days to complete his pattern.
 He gave me water but no food.
-By the time he was finished I was light-headed and could not stop shivering.*
+By the time he was finished I was light-headed and could not stop shivering.

-*He laid me out on the stone slab in the center of the cave and stripped off my parka and boots.
+He laid me out on the stone slab in the center of the cave and stripped off my parka and boots.
 "Now, you may be wondering what your role is to be in our little play," Saknus said in the same voice my mother used with children when setting a broken bone.
 "Well, I need a treat to offer my demon as bait.
-And you, my friend, are going to be that for me."*
+And you, my friend, are going to be that for me."

-*He painted a pattern on my forehead, then spoke words never meant for a human throat.
+He painted a pattern on my forehead, then spoke words never meant for a human throat.
 I suddenly felt heavier than iron, as I had when I swore the shaman's oath only a few days before.
-This time, though, the sensation did not fade.*
+This time, though, the sensation did not fade.

-*He nodded and put the boxes containing the stolen necklaces-of-bones beside me.
+He nodded and put the boxes containing the stolen necklaces-of-bones beside me.
-*"That spell will prevent your spirit from running away," he explained as he check each portion of the painted pattern one last time, talking more to himself than to me.
+"That spell will prevent your spirit from running away," he explained as he check each portion of the painted pattern one last time, talking more to himself than to me.
 "The demon will bring more and more of itself into this world to try to get to you.
 And when it's all here,
-I will command your shamans' spirits to---"*
+I will command your shamans' spirits to---"

-*He cut himself off at my howl of rage.
+He cut himself off at my howl of rage.
 "Fine," he muttered.
 "Be that way."
-Then he drew a knife from his belt and cut open my throat.*
+Then he drew a knife from his belt and cut open my throat.

-*Hot blood ran down past my ears.
+Hot blood ran down past my ears.
 Saknus stepped back,
-stooped to add a final arc to the design on the floor, and began to chant.*
+stooped to add a final arc to the design on the floor, and began to chant.

-*My sight faded as his voice grew louder and louder.
+My sight faded as his voice grew louder and louder.
 A cold wind from nowhere
-brought a stench like all the rot the world had ever made.*
+brought a stench like all the rot the world had ever made.

-*And there were voices---Nukiliyorongbo voices, my grandfather's and others that I did not know, chanting with Saknus, building towards a climax.
+And there were voices---Nukiliyorongbo voices, my grandfather's and others that I did not know, chanting with Saknus, building towards a climax.
 Something was coming closer,
-something infinitely worse than the shadows that I had seen in the camp.*
+something infinitely worse than the shadows that I had seen in the camp.

-*Saknus and I screamed at the same instant.
+Saknus and I screamed at the same instant.
 My vision snapped back to normal.
 I turned my head with immense effort to see him lying dead beside the pattern with a spear through his chest.
-Walks-In-Storm stood at the entrance to the cave, calling my name.*
+Walks-In-Storm stood at the entrance to the cave, calling my name.

-*My limbs felt like they were made of stone, but somehow I stood.
+My limbs felt like they were made of stone, but somehow I stood.
 I stepped over Saknus's body.
-The air crackled around me as I left the pattern.*
+The air crackled around me as I left the pattern.

-*"Come!" my brother shouted.
+"Come!" my brother shouted.
 I took a few steps,
-leaning like a cripple on his arm, then stopped.*
+leaning like a cripple on his arm, then stopped.

-*"The necklaces," I said.
+"The necklaces," I said.
 "We must get the necklaces."
-All my people's power...*
+All my people's power...

-*I turned and shambled back,
+I turned and shambled back,
 but when I tried to step into the pattern I could not.
 I told Walks-In-Storm to try, but he could not either.
 As my heart stopped beating,
-I tried one last time to weep.*
+I tried one last time to weep.

 ---